COVID-19 Explained: Part 1 – History & Suspected Exposure

 How to code patient exposure to COVID-19

-This excerpt from the ICD-10-CM Official Coding and Reporting Guidelines outlines how the medical codes for suspected exposure to Coronavirus (CDC, 2020):
+Furthermore, this excerpt from the ICD-10-CM Official Coding and Reporting Guidelines outlines how the medical codes for suspected exposure to Coronavirus (CDC):

 “For cases where there is a concern about a possible exposure to COVID-19, but this is ruled out after evaluation, assign code Z03.818, Encounter for observation for suspected exposure to other biological agents ruled out.